 Lots of Great Winamp Alternatives

 Winamp has always been (and still is) one of the most feature laden and popular music player applications.
-And while it’ll be surely awesome when it returns to a regular update cycle, for the time being, the above discussed applications are going to serve you just perfect.
-Try them all, and sound off your thoughts in the comments below.
+And while it’ll be surely awesome if it was not left to the dust, we cannot change its fate.
+So, check our list of apps and let us know which app is replacing Winamp for you.
+Also, share with us your favorite offline music players in the comments below.